RetroDECK/ES-DE/CONTRIBUTING.md

 * Internationalization/multi-language support
 * Complete overhaul of the grid view style
 * A nice and useful grid view implementation in rbsimple-DE
-* Better shader support (more adaptive to screen resolution, higher performance, cleaner code)
+* Improve the performance of the GLSL shader code
 * Improved text and font functions, e.g. faster and cleaner line wrapping
 * Flatpak and Snap support on Linux

 #### v1.4

+* Support for ChromeOS
 * Authoring tools to clean up orphaned gamelist entries, media files etc.
 * Support for pre-defined alternative emulators and cores (configured in es_systems.cfg)
 * Simple file browsing component